Last Updated on March 24, 2021 by Shaun Snapp

 When the SAP contract was signed, and the rise of SaaS has nothing to do with indirect access.
-This is another thread along the logic of trying to propose that technology brought this to the front, rather than a policy change.
-SaaS is only the delivery mechanism of the software, and it has nothing to do with changing the integrations.
+This is another thread along with the logic of proposing that technology brought this to the front rather than a policy change.
+SaaS is only the software’s delivery mechanism, and it has nothing to do with changing the integrations.
 SAP had many non-SAP applications connecting to it back in 2004.
 Other software vendors are not enforcing indirect access against their customers.
 SAP is doing so.
 Why?

 Joe: That’s why it’s so important for ASUG to have this dialogue.
 Plus the fact that some SAP customers may be reluctant to go to their account team and open up this dialogue.
 This conversation should first happen within the confines of ASUG with the members, and then when you have the ability to consolidate and represent a view point, take that forward to SAP.
 ASUG should be the consolidated customer viewpoint.
 Otherwise this topic will continue to be vague and confusing to your members.

-If ASUG is going to mislead SAP customers as to the nature of indirect access, it seems that the nature of the dialogue will be quite deceptive and tilted for SAP.
-Interesting how the topic should be consolidated and confined within ASUG, and entity that is not independent of SAP.
+If ASUG will mislead SAP customers as to the nature of indirect access, it seems that the nature of the dialogue will be quite deceptive and tilted for SAP.
+It is interesting how the topic should be consolidated and confined within ASUG and an entity that is not independent of SAP.
 If customers agree to do this, one can be assured that the outcome will be on SAP’s terms.

 Joe: I know you had meetings recently with the Executive Exchange [ASUG’s community of C-level leaders].
 What were you hearing from them?